You’re not alone.

 This pdf by American University is helpful: https://www.american.edu/provost/academic-access/upload/active-and-passive-verbs.pdf

 This one explains the difference between active and passive: http://www.towson.edu/ows/activepass.htm

 Run-on Sentences – I’ve got two helpful sites for this problem:

-Verb Tense Consistency – This educational site has a verb consistency test.
-You can answer the questions then check your answers which is pretty useful.
+Verb Tense Consistency – This educational site has a verb consistency test. https://www.tensedetector.com/verb-tense-consistency-checker/

 Which English is it?
-Spelling and grammar different from country to country. – Here is a wonderful chart that outlines the subtle differences between British, Canadian, and American English: http://www3.telus.net/linguisticsissues/BritishCanadianAmerican.htm
+Spelling and grammar different from country to country. – Here is info on the subtle differences between British, Canadian, and American English: http://www3.telus.net/linguisticsissues/BritishCanadianAmerican.htm

 I know this isn’t a complete list of grammar problems, but they are definitely ones I see commonly in student assignments.

 Photo courtesy of xandert on morguefile.com